Acceptable Use Policy (AUP)

 Users must NOT:

-- Engage in denial-of-service (DoS) attacks against the platform.
+- engage in denial-of-service (DoS) attacks against the platform.

 6. Consequences of Violation

-- Immediately suspend or terminate the relevant user account.
+- immediately suspend or terminate the relevant user account;

-- Report any suspected criminal activity, deliberate falsification of compliance records, or terrorism financing facilitation to the relevant law enforcement or regulatory authorities (including AUSTRAC, AFP, or state police) as legally required or permitted.
+- report any suspected criminal activity, deliberate falsification of compliance records, or terrorism financing facilitation to the relevant law enforcement or regulatory authorities (including AUSTRAC, AFP, or state police) as legally required or permitted.

 7. Governing Law